aslze/minirender/README.md

 ## Console output

-The included sample, when started with options like this, will render to the console (a modern console):
+The included [sample](samples/README.md) can render on the console in real time.
+The `-console` option enables this, and `-t` indicates 10 seconds of animation.

 ```
 render -console! -t 10 scene.obj